Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 Reactions and critics

-As for the books on the subject the reactions of visitors of the exhibition in Germany and in Switzerland also where overwhelmingly positive, as can be seen in the guest books from different cities.
+As for the books on the subject the reactions of visitors of the exhibition in Germany and in Switzerland also were overwhelmingly positive, as can be seen in the guest books from different cities.

 The website www.3www.de